Gator defender Emilia Eriksen (5) throws the ball in for Florida during their 5-0 win over UNF on Sunday. (Photo by: Hunter Zbarsky)

-Fresh Faces Keep Gators Soccer Hot in 5-0 win
+Fresh Faces Keep Gators Soccer Hot For 5-0 Win

-Florida soccer started 2025 on a sour note in Tallahassee but have made their mark this week to turn things around.
+The Florida soccer team started the season on a sour note in Tallahassee, but have made its mark this past week to turn things around.

 Following a 4-2 win on Thursday, the Gators dominated the University of North Florida in their best scoring display since 2023.

-Nearly two years to the day of beating Stetson 8-0, the Gators chomped down on the Ospreys with ___ goals from ___ different scorers.
+Nearly two years to the day of beating Stetson 8-0, the Gators chomped down on the Ospreys 5-0 with goals from five different scorers Sunday at Dizney Stadium.

-After dominating possession early on, freshman midfielder Kai Tsakiris was fouled right on the edge of the UNF penalty box in the 25th minute.
-Tsakiris took the free kick herself and sent the Ospreys keeper the wrong way to give the Gators an early lead.
+After dominating possession early, freshman midfielder Kai Tsakiris was fouled right on the edge of the UNF penalty box in the 25th minute.
+Tsakiris took the free kick herself and sent the Ospreys keeper the wrong way to give the Gators the lead.

 The shot was the Gators’ first goal from a direct free kick since 2021.